Quia Sum, Cogito: Chapter 4

 The question pulled him back to our conversation.
 He looks at me and smiles, “Oh nothing just the way that information flows.
 You’ll be passing this to Mrs. Margie I assume?”

 Margie is my direct supervisor, but I can’t deny that bypassing her and handing this off to Dr. Grange directly makes me feel like this could actually be worth something.
 I sit back in my seat to get a bit more comfortable.
 “Grage actually.”
 At the mention of the name, Scott stares at me for a moment and there is a look about him that’s a bit off.
 I follow up with the confirmation “T9” and a confident smirk.
-I note the timecode of the AR to ensure I can appreciate his look later: 9:12 – I tag the timecode.
+I note the timecode of the AR to ensure I can appreciate his look later: 9:12 – I bookmark it.
 The schedule clock in the overlay catches my attention and I double check when I’m presenting: 10:00, and I’ll need 18 minutes to travel and prep time.

 “Oh… no. I’m just implementing it and presenting it to everyone.
 It’s not like I came up with the idea.”